triangledirt/books/Under the Stars.md

 After I got fired from that job I went to film school.
 I had always wanted to be a film director since I saw Indiana Jones, as a kid, so I found a film school in Hollywood and applied.
 Before I ever got accepted I put my girlfriend and all my possessions into my Honda CRX and drove across the country.
 I had decided I was going to that film school no matter what.
 And if they didn't accept me then I would live in Hollywood and somehow find a way to make movies.
 We got the call somewhere in New Mexico that I was accepted.

+My approach for how I would pay for school was equally optimistic.
+I assumed I could get a loan.
+When I sat in the bay of computers the school provided for this purpose, tapping the keys, entering my income information, I knew I would be denied.
+I was right.
+I called my dad and asked him to cosign.
+He agreed with the understanding that when school was done, I would again get a tech job and pay him back.
+Why did my dad agree to cosign a loan that could buy a decent sized house?
+With me?
+His wayward kid.
+I think I know and I think I'd rather tell you later.

 I polished my novel while I was going to film school, but couldn't find a publisher.
 I was laughed at by literary agents.
 My novel was too "experimental" to be published.
 They didn't get it.
 They didn't see what I was doing.
 It killed me that it wasn't going to be published, so I published it myself.

 I broke up with my girlfriend, started doing coke.
 I excelled at film school.
 My films were consistently critiqued glowingly; I was at the top of my class.
 Cocaine was a drug I always said I'd never try—that and heroin.
 Once I started doing drugs, I thought I'd be ok as long as I never did "hard drugs," and to me those were heroin and coke.
 Someone in my apartment complex during film school offered me crystal meth ("ice" he called it).
 I tried it.
 It was wonderful.
 I faltered in my directing lab exercise the following Monday.
 I told myself I would never do crystal again—it was just too good.